Successful Business Models and Letting Your Fans Pay You

 We get it; your fans are used to engaging with you in a “free” manner and now, on Patreon, your creative content comes with a literal price tag.
 The reality is, your audience has always paid to enjoy your work.
 Prior to and off Patreon, your fans likely pay for your content through ad revenue and their eyeballs.
 They don’t even feel like they’re paying you (and neither do you, frankly) which is why shifting that thinking and behavior requires direct education from you.

-Success looks different for every creator.
-Let’s talk about the three core business models that do well on Patreon:
+Since success looks different for every creator, let’s talk about the three core business models that do well on Patreon:

 Membership is the best business model that Patreon delivers for creators who want to make a living by doing creative work… without creating loads more work in the process.
 If you’re wondering where or how to start, we recommend a membership model that can generate sustainable success.

 Why are we so excited about membership?
 See what our CEO and founder, Jack Conte, and some of our most successful creators have to say about it.